 - 1. Open a Recent session list will be blank for first time users).
-The black window with in the dialog box displays a list of a saved session's name, sample rate, and bit depth. - 2.
+The black window with in the dialog box displays a list of a saved session's name, sample rate, and bit depth.
+(The picture is from Mixbus32C, but is the same for Mixbus). - 2.
 "Click to create a New session": When creating a new session a dialog box will allow you to name the session, choose a location, and choose a Template to use for the new session. - 3.
 "Click to open an Existing session": If a previously created session does not show up in the session window, for example if previous sessions have been stored in a different location from other sessions, you can use the browser function to the left to locate and open an existing session.